 There will be four exams, each worth 100 points.
-They will consist of 50 two-point objective questions.
-You will have 50 minutes maximum to take each of the four exams.
-You will be penalized two points for each minute you exceed the 50 minute time limit.
-A 200 point comprehensive final exam composed of all objective questions will be given.
+They will consist of two parts: objective, multiple choice, and matching; and essay.
+Possible essay questions will be provided from each of the units to aid in your study.
+Exams 1, 2, 3 and 4 will be taken on-line.
+You will have 50 minutes, after logging on, to complete the objective portion.
+A 200 point final exam over units 1-10 will be given, composed of all objective questions.
+Failure to take the exam on schedule will lead to a zero unless prior approval is given for exceptional circumstances."
+It could also lead to the loss of a letter grade.

 You must schedule the final exam to be taken on the assigned day in either the OC Student Success Center or a secure testing facility.
 Arrangement must be approved by the instructor.